wormhole-foundation/xdapp-book/src/development/portal/sdkjs/polygon-oasis-relayer.md

 ### Check VAA was signed

-Wait 15 min for finality on Polygon and check to see if was submitted.
-If successful you’ll be able to fetch a base64 encoded vaaBytes.
+Wait 15 min for finality on Polygon and then check to see if it was submitted.
+If successful, you’ll be able to fetch a base64 encoded vaaBytes.
 We need this in the next step where we check if the transaction was successfully relayed.

 ```ts
 await new Promise((r) => setTimeout(r, 900000)); //15m in seconds